Sirvy/web-eng-journey/public/content/kotlin/kotlin.md

 Delegation
 - composition pattern alternative to inheritance
 - use to implement multiple interfaces using existing implementations or to enhance existing implementation
+- a class (or a property) delegates operation to another object to take care of

 ```Kotlin
 interface Producer { fun produce(): String }